 This old school tutu kueh packed with shredded coconut or peanut took forever to make as it’s steamed upon order, but it was always worth the wait.

-They used to sell buttercream cake at every neighborhood bakery before the likes of Breadtalk and atas cakes took over.
+They used to sell buttercream cake at every neighbourhood bakery before the likes of Breadtalk and atas bakeries took over.

-This pseudo Doraemon ripoff of a chocolate got us more excited because of the little toy inside rather than the actual chocolate balls.
+This pseudo-Doraemon ripoff of chocolate got us more excited because of the little toy inside rather than the actual chocolate balls.

 These frozen sugary ice lollies used to go for just 10 cents a pop in school.
 Perfect for beating the tropical heat in sunny Singapore and also one of the epitome snacks for any Singaporean childhood.

-Each colored jelly supposedly had its own flavour, but now that I think about it as an adult, all the jellies probably tasted the same.
+Each coloured jelly supposedly had its own flavour, but now that I think about it as an adult, all the jellies probably tasted the same.
 But as a kid, a sugary snack satisfies us all the same.

 Cute potato starch wheels (probably more starch than potato) that we loved to snack on as kids.

-Light, colorful and oh so easy to crumble to pieces like my broken dreams.
-These thin wafers just melt in your mouth upon contact (and ‘lao hong’ very easily).
+Light, colourful, and oh-so-easy to crumble to pieces like my broken dreams.
+These thin wafers just melt in your mouth upon contact (and ‘lao hong‘ very easily).

-In Singapore, we mostly saw the Regular and Honey Lemon flavour Hacks which we ate to sooth our sore throats.
+In Singapore, we mostly saw the Regular and Honey Lemon flavour Hacks which we ate to soothe our sore throats.

 “Don’t push me, push a push pop!”